kstenerud/concise-encoding/ce-structure.md

 | Binary  | 15.95              | -1022        | 1023         |
 | Decimal | unlimited          | unlimited    | unlimited    |

-Binary floats are limited to what can be represented by 64-bit ieee754 binary float.
+Binary floats are limited to what is representable by 64-bit ieee754 binary float.

 Although decimal floats technically have unlimited range, most implementations will have performance issues after a point, and thus require pragmatic [limit enforcement](#user-controllable-limits).